kulikov0/headless-client/update-deps/README.md

 - internal/dtls: a fork of github.com/pion/dtls/v3 with DTLS 1.3.
 - internal/ice: github.com/pion/ice/v4 with the keepalive interval patch.
-- webrtc: github.com/pion/webrtc/v4 with its dtls and ice imports pointed at internal/dtls and internal/ice, and the RTP header extension patch.
+- webrtc: github.com/pion/webrtc/v4 with its dtls and ice imports pointed at internal/dtls and internal/ice, and the RTP header extension and SDP patches.
   It is at the top level because consumers import it.
 - internal/chromehttp2: the http2, internal/httpcommon, and internal/httpsfv
   packages of golang.org/x/net, with the HTTP/2 fingerprint patch.
 - websocket: github.com/gorilla/websocket with the Chrome handshake patch.
 It is